Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 Ubuntu Server (>18)

 ## Usage
-* Downloade the installScript.sh file
+* Download the installScript.sh file
 * copy the file to your Ubuntu Server in your root directory (Command: cd /)
 * execute the file with the Command: sudo bash installScript.sh